Chili’s Awesome Blossom Petals Easy Copycat Recipe

 Chili’s Awesome Blossom Petals has replaced the Awesome Blossom.
 Instead of the onion in full bloom, Awesome Blossom Petals serves up the onion as separate petals.

 The fried onion petals have a light, flaky breading.
-It is a wonderful contrast between the sweetness of the onion and a hint of seasoned salt.
-The petals are served with Awesome Blossom dipping sauce similar to a ranch-style dressing.
+The sweetness of the onion and a hint of seasoned salt create a wonderful contrast.
+The petals are served with Awesome Blossom dipping sauce, similar to a ranch-style dressing.

 The petals are so much easier to make, especially for home cooks.